Stay active and exercise - arthritis

 If you are not able to do water exercises or use a stationary bike, try walking, as long as it does not cause too much pain.
 Walk on smooth, even surfaces, such as the sidewalks near your home or inside a shopping mall.

-Ask your physical therapist or doctor to show you gentle exercises that will increase your range of motion and strengthen the muscles around your knees.
+Ask your physical therapist or provider to show you gentle exercises that will increase your range of motion and strengthen the muscles around your knees.

 As long as you do not overdo it, staying active and getting exercise will not make your arthritis get worse faster.